stanfordpython/python-labs/lab4-functionalprogramming.md

 ### Replacing Loops

 Getting rid of loops is easy!
-We can use `map` over a sequence, instead of looping over the sequence.
+We can `map` over a sequence instead of looping over the sequence.
 For example:

 ```Python
 for e in lst: